loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 just a static function pointer, and because it is only a static function pointer, it can not capture any state (free variables).
 The stack that $*B$ manipulates is exactly the stack $B$, and it is passed by $f$.
 In
-@Stack the stack for $A times.circle *B times.circle circle$ is shown.
-The stack for $B$ can not be shown, because we do not know its shape.
+@Stack the stack shape for the type $A times.circle *B times.circle circle$ is shown.
+Because the stack shape for $B$ is unknown, it can not be given a concrete shape.

 #let frame(stroke) = (x, y) => (